 Communication Equipment and Cameras – placed throughout the correctional facility, including the exterior areas will allow monitoring key locations both inside and outside the facility.

 Inspirational and Encouraging Quotes as walls decor would be mentally engaging.
 Reading positive quotes while on the way to and from day rooms and open spaces would be encouraging.
 Create opportunities for community groups and churches to sponsor historical and inspiring quotes, mottos, statements and possibly murals, to eliminate cost to the Correctional Facility.

-Counseling – Provide inmates with resources for instruction on wholesome ways to live; “Hear counsel, and receive instruction, that thou mayest be wise in thy latter end.” – Proverbs 19:20
+Counseling – Provide inmates with resources for emotional, physical and spiritual instruction which will result in a more positive and wholesome outlook upon life; “Hear counsel, and receive instruction, that thou mayest be wise in thy latter end.” – Proverbs 19:20

-Inmate Job Interviews with Potential Employers – Make available interview rooms for employers to meet with inmates on a one-to-one basis and consider their potential for hiring a particular inmate.
-Potential employers should be able to visit the prison to interview inmates recommended for employment.
-The Correctional Facility should monitor inmates who would be a potential employee for businesses seeking to hire inmates.
-A list of interested employers should be maintained and notified.
-An effective way to cut recidivism is for returning inmates to be gainfully employed, have a place to live and associate with a new and positive peer group.
+Inmate Job Interviews with Potential Employers – Designate interview rooms for employers to meet on a one-to-one basis with inmates and evaluate the potential of hiring a particular inmate.
+Interested employers should be able to interview inmates recommended for employment at the prison.
+The Correctional Facility should monitor inmates with promise of being a potential candidate for employment.
+Interested employers should be maintained on an updated list and notified regularly.
+An effective way to reduce recidivism is for returning inmates to be gainfully employed, have a place to live and associate with a new and positive peer group.

 Increased lobby size to facilitate larger numbers entering through security.
 A larger lobby will make it easier for security to operate efficiently and reduce overcrowding.